sujal.dev

 However, Wayland itself is not a compositor; it's the protocol that a conforming compositor and a client use to talk to one another.
 But how do you talk to a Wayland compositor?

-A client can use a Unix domain stream socket to communicate with a Wayland compositor.
-These are local sockets that allow processes on the same host to talk to one another efficiently (they have another trick up their sleeve you'll see later on).
+A client can use a Unix domain stream socket to communicate with a Wayland server.
+These are local sockets that allow processes on the same host to talk to one another efficiently (they have another trick up their sleeve that we'll use later on).
 Let's start writing our first lines of code.
 We can use the socket module to create a Unix domain socket:

 1